narvalotech/jonathan.rico.live/content/blog/2023-11-13/index.md

 Here we will try two things: tracing a sample running on a real MCU (our case a nRF52840) over USB output, and tracing a Bluetooth test running on the babblesim board (ie `native_posix` superset).

-The USB output can in some times be not fast enough, and in that case our trace will be incomplete and stacktraces might get messed up.
+The USB output can sometimes be too slow, and in that case our trace will be incomplete and stacktraces might get messed up.
 This is why we also trace something that uses the native output, as this output doesn't drop packets.

 ### Over USB